amadeusgray/discord-hybrid-sharding/README.md

 Your only solution becomes converting to the sharding manager.
 That's why this new package will solve all your problems (tested by many bots with 20-170k guilds), because it spawns shards, which has internal shards. **You can save up to 60% on resources!**

+-   **Zero Downtime ReClustering/ReSharding/Restarts**
--   **Decentralized ClusterEval function -> Listenerless, less memory leaks & cluster/client doesn't have to be ready**
+-   **Decentralized BroadCastEval function -> Listenerless, less memory leaks & cluster/client doesn't have to be ready**
 -   **Heartbeat System -> Respawn unresponsive or dead `ClusterClient`s**
 -   **IPC System -> Client <-> ClusterManager -> `.request()`, `.reply()`, `.send()`**
 -   **Fine-grained control over the cluster queue -> `manager.queue.next(), .stop(), .resume()`**